 In setting base salaries and bonuses and granting equity incentive awards for our executive officers, our Compensation Committee considers compensation for comparable positions in the market, the historical compensation levels of our executives, individual and corporate performance as compared to our expectations and objectives, our desire to motivate our employees to achieve short- and long-term results that are in the best interests of our stockholders, and a long-term commitment to our company.
 As part of this process, Dr. Ragan, as our president and chief executive officer, prepares performance evaluations for the other executive officers and recommends annual salary increases, annual stock option awards and cash bonuses to the Compensation Committee.
-The Compensation Committee also conducts a performance evaluation of Dr. Ragan.
+The Compensation Committee conducts a performance evaluation of Dr. Ragan.
 As necessary, the Compensation Committee consults with the Board as to the achievement of corporate objectives that drive contingent compensation awards.

-We have utilized Arnosti Consulting, a compensation consultant with expertise in the local biotechnology market to help assess executive and employee compensation and to help inform our compensation strategy.
+We have utilized a compensation consultant, Arnosti Consulting, with expertise in the local biotechnology market to help assess executive and employee compensation and to help inform our compensation strategy, and we expect to engage a compensation consultant in the future.